xristosgala/xristosgala/README.md

-- 👋 Hello I am Christos Galanis.
-- 👀 Currently, been a data science masters student in Thessaloniki, Greece.
-- 🌱 Interested on the Logistics & Supply Chain Sector.
--  Intermediate experience in Excel and VBA, with foundational skills in Python and Power BI.
+- Supply chain and logistics professional focused on demand and supply planning, operations, and analytics, with an interest in using data and optimization to support better supply chain decisions.
+Experienced in Excel and VBA, with foundational skills in Python and Power BI, and motivated to keep learning and gaining broad end-to-end exposure.
--  Interested in applying machine learning, operations research, and data analysis in logistics and supply chain management.
-- 📫 You can reach me on Linkedin: https://www.linkedin.com/public-profile/settings?trk=d_flagship3_profile_self_view_public_profile
+- 📫 You can reach me on Linkedin: www.linkedin.com/in/xristosgala

 <!---
 xristosgala/xristosgala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.